MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 >
 > Also note that Microsoft Advertising does not require your campaign budget to be higher than the ad group and keyword bids.
 In other words ad group and keyword bids are validated independently of the campaign budget.

 In the context of shared budgets, the budget amount is a read-only property that is always returned regardless of whether or not the campaign uses a shared budget.
 When a campaign is associated to a shared budget the amount returned is that of the shared budget.
 To determine whether the campaign uses a shared budget, check the value of the [Budget Id](#budgetid) field.

+With experiment campaigns you cannot update the [Budget](#budget), [Budget Type](#budgettype), [Status](#status), or [Time Zone](#timezone).
+The budget, status, and time zone of an experiment campaign are always inherited from the base campaign settings.

 **Add:** Required if the [Budget Id](#budgetid) is not set.
 Read-only if the campaign uses a shared budget.
 **Update:** Optional if the [BudgetId](#budgetid) is not set.
 If no value is set for the update, this setting is not changed.
 Not allowed if the campaign uses a shared budget.
 If you try to update the budget amount of a campaign that has a shared budget, the service will return the *CampaignServiceCannotUpdateSharedBudget* error code.